lagotto/lagotto/docs/Installation.md

 Hosting the ALM application at a Platform as a Service (PaaS) provider such as Heroku or OpenShift is possible, but has not been tested.

 ## Automatic Installation using Vagrant
 This is the preferred way to install the ALM application on a development machine.
 The application will automatically be installed in a self-contained virtual machine, using [Virtualbox], [Vagrant] and [Chef Solo].
 Download and install [Virtualbox], [Vagrant] and the [Omnibus] Vagrant plugin (which installs the newest version of Chef Solo).

+Rename the file `config.json.example` to `config.json` and add your personalized settings to it, including username/password, API keys, MySQL password.

 Then install the application with:

     git clone git://github.com/articlemetrics/alm.git
     cd alm